nu7hatch/react/README.md

     react my_commands.yml

-## Commands
+## Pushing commands

-While your consumer is working, you can push any of specified command to it's queue (default queue name is `queue`), eg:
+While your consumer is working, you can push any of specified command to
+queue (default queue name is `queue`), eg:

     redis-cli lpush queue restart_httpd